 Target date funds do not take the buyer’s specific risk tolerance into consideration when choosing an asset mix other than giving you an estimated retirement year, which would be far into the future for younger investors.
 Therefore the return on the target date fund might be too high or too low for a particular buyer’s risk tolerance.
 Target date funds also reduce the portfolio risk on a specific timetable, which may not be appropriate for you when the time comes.
 Wealthfront’s approach is to customize portfolios for each client’s specific risk tolerance.
 Risk should be one of your most important considerations when investing your money because getting this right helps you stay invested during volatile markets.
 To learn more about the importance of properly identifying your risk tolerance, read "Why Your Risk Tolerance Matters" in our Knowledge Center.

-Vanguard’s target date funds typically employ index funds that have average expense ratios of approximately 0.17%.
-Wealthfront’s recommended ETFs have an average cost of approximately 0.17%.
+Vanguard’s target date funds typically cost approximately 0.17%.
+Wealthfront’s recommended ETFs have an average cost of approximately 0.15%.
 Because Wealthfront doesn’t charge an advisory fee on your first $10,000 invested, and then only charges 0.25% on your assets that exceed $10,000, the total cost of:

 The best way to see historical performance is to go to our investment plan page.
-First, go to our homepage and click on the Invest Now button.
-After you run through our 10 anonymous financial profile questions, you will be presented with an investment plan page.
+First, go to our questionnaire and answer our anonymous financial profile questions.
+You will then be presented with an investment plan page.
 This page details exactly what we would buy for you, the proposed investment mix and an explanation of the logic behind our proposed investment mix.

-This page also includes a historical performance tab and various indices for comparison.
+Click on See More Details to view a more detailed plan page.
+On this page, click the historical performance tab to view historical performance and various indices for comparison.
 Please adjust the risk score up and down to see how the performance changes for each level of risk.

 As an SEC-registered financial advisor, Wealthfront is prohibited from posting on its website marketing material that includes any statement by a former or present client that endorses Wealthfront’s advisory services or refers to the client’s favorable investment experience with Wealthfront.
 This also applies to linking to such a testimonial if one of our clients posts such an endorsement on another site.
 We’re careful to comply with the regulations regarding this restriction, which is why you won’t find a public section on our website asking for client feedback.
 You’re always free to email us privately at email@example.com or visit our press page to see our latest news.